Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

 ### Adding Menus to Your Application

-In this section, you can add menus within your application.
+In this section, you can add menus to your application.
 To add a new menu to your application:

 1. Enter the name of the new menu in the text field and select the type of the menu (e.g., **Vertical**) from the drop-down.